 Day-by-Day in Addiction Recovery

-Jordan was in the emergency room when he received a warning about his drinking.
-His stomach was damaged to the point where he couldn’t keep food down.
-It was time to make a life-saving change.
+While in the emergency room, Jordan received a warning about his drinking.
+His drinking had damaged his stomach to such an extent that he couldn’t hold down food.
+He had to make a life-saving change.

 “It was a matter of life and death,” Jordan said.
 “I basically had a medical doctor tell me that if I did not seek help and quit drinking, my family would be burying me in six months to a year.”